jdnewmil/shinyFileProc/README.md

 The `fname_muckr` function automatically derives a filename to write the file into based on the name of the file from which data was read.
-This is process optimization that simpifies the app.
-It is also possible to specify the name of the output file as a `textInput` that doesn’t get used until the input file name is changed, but this leads to files being written when you don’t want them to be written.
-If you really want to setup this kind of gated workflow, then read about `observeEvent` (e.g. [Mastering Shiny](https://mastering-shiny.org/reactivity-objects.html#observers-details)), but keep in mind that such magic can easily turn your logic into spaghetti unless used sparingly.
+This is a process optimization that simplifies the app.
+It is also possible to specify the name of the output file as a `textInput` that doesn’t get used until the input file name is changed, but this can to files being written when you don’t want them to be written.
+If you really want to setup a gated workflow that doesn’t write until you push a button, then read about `observeEvent` (e.g. [Mastering Shiny](https://mastering-shiny.org/reactivity-objects.html#observers-details)), but keep in mind that such magic can easily turn your logic into spaghetti unless used sparingly.